journey-js/journey/dev-setup.md

 Hopefully not too daunting?
 That covers our *dev.js* script.

-**Note:** you can also use Grunt/Gulp/somethingElse to setup a dev and build environments.
+**Note:** you can also use Grunt/Gulp/somethingElse to develop and create a distribution with.

 The only outstanding part is the Rollup configuration.
 Let's cover it next.